Genetic Perturbation Platform

 The Genetic Perturbation Platform, formerly known as the RNA interference (RNAi) Platform, supports functional investigations of the mammalian genome that can reveal how genetic alterations lead to changes in phenotype.

 In addition to developing technologies for perturbing genes, the platform also works to improve the effectiveness of the techniques, enhance delivery methods, and create infrastructure and resources to enable their use on large and small scales.
-Importantly, the team also assists collaborators in experimental planning and execution, helping them to choose the best model system and most appropriate readout to assess effects of the chosen perturbation.
+Importantly, the team also assists collaborators in experimental planning and execution, helping them to select the best model system and most appropriate readout to assess effects of the chosen perturbation.

 The platform's major activities include: